YEN Terminal

 GPU-accelerated terminal for macOS (13.0+ required).
 Install, configure (VT100 / xterm), and GLHF.

 YEN is an easy-to-customize, fast, and performant Terminal-First IDE.
 I use it to build YEN!
 Very meta, I know.
-Feedback is always welcome: Type chat or ping @yenFTW.
+Feedback is always welcome: ping @yenFTW.

 Summarize via AI: